Getting REGISTERED

 9:45-11:45 AM

-This course provides students with an overview of dual and individual sports.
-Students learn about a variety of sports and do an in-depth study of hiking and orienteering, golf, and dual volleyball.
-Students learn not only the history, rules, and guidelines of each sport, but practice specific skills related to many of these sports.
-Students also learn the FITT principles, benefits of fitness, and safety and technique.
-Students conduct fitness assessments, set goals, and participate in weekly physical activity.
+This course provides students with an overview of individual sports.
+Students learn about a variety of sports, yet do an in-depth study of running, walking, hiking, yoga, dance, swimming, biking, and crosstraining.
+Students learn not only the history, rules, and guidelines of each sport, but practice specific skills related to each sport.
+Students also learn about the components of fitness, the FITT principles, benefits of fitness, safety and technique, and good nutrition.
+Students conduct fitness assessments and participate in weekly physical activity.

 (Open to grades 8-11)